 - 1. Please note that Department policy is that essays should be submitted in class.
 If, for any reason, this cannot be done, the essay must be date-stamped in the main office. - 2.
 The final grade is calculated as described in the EVALUATION section.
 You cannot do an extra assignment to make up for poor performance on an exam or an essay. - 3.
-Electronic devices will not be allowed during tests and final exams. - 4.
 If you miss a test or exam due to illness or provable personal crisis, you must contact the instructor within 48 hours.
 If you do not, the grade of 'F' will stand.
 Please read the accompanying information on faculty policy regarding absences and missed tests and exams very carefully.
 Academic accommodation on medical grounds can in most instances only be granted if supported by a UWO Student Medical Certificate.
 For details on UWO policies and to print out this certificate, go to https://studentservices.uwo.ca/secure/index.cfm and follow the links under Medical Documentation.
 The certificate can also be picked up at the Academic Counselling Office in your home faculty (for Social Science students 2105 SSC).

-- 5. For non-medical issues that might warrant accommodation, students should consult Academic Counselling in their home faculty. - 6.
+- 4. For non-medical issues that might warrant accommodation, students should consult Academic Counselling in their home faculty. - 5.
 A copy of the Faculty of Social Science policy on plagiarism (including the penalties) has been attached to this syllabus.
 Students who violate this policy can expect to incur the full weight of the penalties outlined there.
-The University of Western Ontario uses software for plagiarism checking; students may be required to submit their work in electronic form for such checking.
+The University of Western Ontario uses software for plagiarism checking; students may be required to submit their work in electronic form for such checking. - 6.
+Students will receive 15% of their final grade at least three days before the deadline to drop the course.